bobanetwork/boba_legacy/packages/boba/turing/README.md

 **VULNERABILTY**

-The DTL gets the length of each transaction from the header (located near offset `15 + 16 * i_context`), but we are **not currently updating this header field** after we append the Turing data in the batch submitter. **ToDo**: `if(turing) then update` the `transactionLength` field in the header.
-This will require changes in the `core-utils` encoder and/or the DTL.
-A fix to this approach  would avoid having to scan for certain bytes, notably '424242', which could be mis-used in an attack.
-For example, simply calling a contract with string somewhere in the callData with value '4242427d93616c' would trigger the DTL to store everything after that as a (spurious) Turing payload.
+The DTL gets the length of each transaction from the header (located near offset `15 + 16 * i_context`), but we are **not currently updating this header** after we append the Turing data in the batch submitter. **ToDo**: `if(turing) then update` the `transactionLength` field in the header.
+This will require changes in the `core-utils` encoder/decoder and/or the `DTL`.
+A fix to this approach  would avoid having to scan for certain bytes, notably `424242`, which could be misused in an attack.
+For example, simply calling a contract with string somewhere in the calldata with value `4242427d93616c` would trigger the DTL to store everything after that as a (spurious) Turing payload.
 This could allow an attacker to send arbitrary information into the DTL and into the L2TGeth.

 ```javascript
 /data-transport-layer/src/services/l1-ingestion/handlers/sequencer-batch-appended.ts: